sitegeist/Sitegeist.LostInTranslation/README.md

         presets:

           #
-          # Danish a different loacale identifier than deepl so this has to be configured explicitly
+          # Danish uses a different locale identifier then DeepL so the `deeplLanguage` has to be configured explicitly
           #
           'dk':
             label: 'Dansk'